89% of customers defect to competition after experiencing poor customer service. Read what businesses should never do to customers.

 Reason?
 Businesses fail to track conversations across channels.
 Communication channels more often than not, stand as silos.
 Businesses need to spend more time and energy on integrating communication channels.

-The change can start with building an omni-channel knowledge base which can be accessed by agents across channels.
+The change can start with building an omnichannel knowledgebase that can be accessed by agents across channels.

 If a customer calls customer service, and the agent is able to quote the comment the customer posted on Twitter six months prior, it will definitely leave a lasting impression.
 It’s a great way to communicate that you are listening, that you care.
 It builds trust.